 Scoring prospects on a fit vs. interest basis is one of the most important lead-scoring examples.
 A single score would be misleading, but separating fit and interest gives you a more accurate overview of that prospect’s intentions.

-If you offer multiple types of products or services, your contacts will likely come from various markets and backgrounds.
+If you offer multiple products or services, your contacts will likely come from diverse markets and backgrounds.
 For example, if you’re a software company selling CRM and accounting solutions, you’ll probably have different ideal customer profiles for each product.

 There are several approaches you can take when it comes to lead scoring.
-Depending on the nature of your business and the prospects you’re hoping to target, you might choose a system that values high engagement rates or prioritizes prospects based on their demographic data.
+Depending on the nature of your business and the prospects you’re hoping to target, you might choose a system that prioritizes high engagement rates or one that prioritizes prospects based on their demographic data.

 Let’s take a closer look at some common lead-scoring models and discover which one is the right fit for your business.

 If you’re selling a product or service to one specific market, scoring leads based on demographic information might be the right option for you.
-This lets you quickly and easily identify the leads that fit your criteria and remove any outliers.
+This lets you quickly and easily identify leads that meet your criteria and remove outliers.

 Behavioral scoring focuses on a lead's actions, such as website visits, content downloads, email engagement, or event attendance.
 Each action is assigned a value, with high-engagement behaviors (e.g., requesting a demo) receiving higher scores.